y-scope/clp/docs/src/user-guide/reference-json-search-syntax.md

     {"a": [{"b": 0, "c": 0}]}
     ```

-    Whereas with KQL, it would only match the second document.
+    Whereas with KQL, the query would only match the second log event.

 [kql]: https://www.elastic.co/guide/en/kibana/current/kuery-query.html